Nonlinear PageRank Problem for Local Graph Partitioning: Numerical methodology

 \subsection{Rank deficiency and the Jacobian}

-Ipsen et al.~looked into the issue of a rank-deficient Jacobian in nonlinear least-squares problems~\cite{ipsen2011rank} but for small $\psi (x^*)$.
-They recommend subset selection applied to the Jacobian over the truncated singular value decomposition.
+The issue of a rank-deficient Jacobian in nonlinear least squares problems was examined in~\cite{ipsen2011rank} but for non-zero (though small) $\psi (x^*)$.
+Subset selection applied to the Jacobian was recommended over a truncated singular value decomposition.
 This involves the formation of a full rank variant, say $\widetilde{J}$, comprised solely of linearly independent columns from $J$.
 Instead of relying on~(\ref{eq:trialsol}), the system of linear equations

 can be solved for $\left( \widetilde{x}_t - \widetilde{x}_c \right)$.
 Entries of $x$ corresponding to the columns of $J$ not present in $\widetilde{J}$ would be fixed to nominal values, and not included in $\widetilde{x}_c$ and $\widetilde{x}_t$.
 Let $\widetilde{H}_c = \widetilde{J} (x_c)^\top \widetilde{J} (x_c) + \lambda_c I$.
 Recovery of the solution in the standard methodology most suited to a dense and not so large (reduced) Hessian matrix starts with a Cholesky factorisation of $\widetilde{H}_c$, and is followed by two triangular system solves.